 - Certain antacids contain higher amounts of sodium, which stimulate fluid buildup in the body tissues.
 If it is severe, you should see your doctor immediately.

 Heartburn is a minor problem during pregnancy, but it ruins your day.
-Also, it is not an ailment in itself but severe and frequent heartburn could indicate a serious health issue.
-Therefore, never neglect it.
+Also, it is not an ailment in itself.
+But a severe and frequent heartburn could indicate a health issue.
+Therefore, do not neglect it.
 Use some home remedies for minor irritation and for a recurring problem, see a specialist doctor.

 Did you experience heartburn during your pregnancy?
 What did you do to ward it off?
 Share your tips and thoughts with other expecting mothers in the comment section below.